 In compliance with the Employment Ordinance (Chapter 57 of the Laws of Hong Kong), there was no child nor forced labour in the Group's operation during the Year.
 The human resources department of the Group checks job candidates' identity cards, working visas, relevant certificates and references to ensure compliance with all the applicable laws regarding employment and labour standard.
-The Group did not note any material non-compliance with laws and regulations regarding employment and labour standards during the Year.
+There was no noncompliance in relation to preventing child and forced labour that have a significant impact on the Group during the Year.